-Hematologic: Orginating in the blood, or disseminated by the circulation or through the bloodstream.
+Hematologic: Originating in the blood, or disseminated by the circulation or through the bloodstream.

 Hematologist: A doctor who specializes in the problems of blood and bone marrow.

-Herpes simplex: The most common virus; it causes sores often seen around the mouth, commonly called cold sores.
+Herpes simplex: A common virus, it causes sores often seen around the mouth, commonly called cold sores.